decodingml/llm-twin-course/README.md

 > [!NOTE]
 > Even though you can run everything solely using the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document, we recommend that you read the articles to understand the LLM Twin system and design choices fully.

-### Bonus Superlinked series

-The **bonus Superlinked series** has an extra dedicated [README](https://github.com/decodingml/llm-twin-course/blob/main/6-bonus-superlinked-rag/README.md) that you can access under the [src/bonus_superlinked_rag](https://github.com/decodingml/llm-twin-course/tree/main/src/bonus_superlinked_rag) directory.

-In that section, we explain how to run it with the improved RAG layer powered by [Superlinked](https://github.com/superlinked/superlinked?utm_source=community&utm_medium=github&utm_campaign=oscourse).

 ## Questions and troubleshooting